reubenjohn/MicroCosmos/README.md

    - Flow rate is governed by mass of chemical pump substance and indicated by width of pump
    - Absolute membrane thickness limits pump speed
    - Maintaining relative mass of pump is an involuntary reaction
+ - Ability for cells to sense nearby obstacles
+   - Separate logit for each target type (inert obstacle, cell, chemical blob)
  - Ability for cells to sense other cells
    - ~~Mass by substance~~
    - ~~Distance~~